LauraBreimann/ALS_puro-PLA/README.md

  ### 1. Tiff file extraction from .lif files

 Use the [Fiji](https://fiji.sc/) macro ```open_lif_split_gfp_max.ijm``` script to open a set of .lif files, split the channels and resave them as single tiff files.
-The script also renames the files, for this, the script exprects these channels in this order: 1.
-DAPI, 2.
-Puro-PLA, 3.
-Map2-GFP.
-The script also saves a max projection of the GFP channel, which may be used to create a binary mask.
+The script also renames the files; for this, the script expects these channels in this order: 1.
+DAPI, 2.Map2-GFP, 3.Puro-PLA The script also saves a max projection of the GFP channel (second channel), which may be used to create a binary mask image.

- ### 2. Mask creation using X
+ ### 2. Mask creation using Labkit

-TODO : update mask creating steps

-[Ilastik](https://www.ilastik.org/) can be used to create a binary mask to filter the Puro-PLA detections.
-Since neurons are pretty flat, mask are creeated from max projections of the GFP  channel.
-The ```Autocontex``` workflow uses pixel classification to segement the cell boundaries.
-For this cells are segemented in two rounds.
-After innitial training, similar images can be processed together in the batch mode.
-To export the masks, select the ```Simple segmentation``` output format and tiff as file format.
+The Fiji plugin [Labkit](https://imagej.net/plugins/labkit/) can be used to create a binary mask to filter the Puro-PLA detections.
+Since neurons are pretty flat, masks are created from max projections of the GFP channel.
+If images are recorded with similar microscopy settings, one model can be trained to label all images.

   <img src="https://github.com/LauraBreimann/neuron_Puro-PLA_quantification/blob/main/screenshots/C1-Composite_22.jpg" alt="Max projection of the Map2-GFP channel" width="400">

    <img src="https://github.com/LauraBreimann/neuron_Puro-PLA_quantification/blob/main/screenshots/Act_Puro647_Map2_488_scr_ctrl_scr22_GFP_max_ilastik_raw_mask.jpg" alt="Binary mask after ilastik segmentation" width="400">

  ### 3. Mask refinement and area detection using Fiji

-Use the ```creating_mask.ijm``` to create binary masks from the Ilastik segmentation.
+Use the ```creating_mask.ijm``` to create binary masks from the Labkit segmentation.
 Using the paintbrush tool, the segmentation can be corrected to remove small background signals or neighbouring cells by coloring them in black (with a value of 0).
-Small corrections on the masks can be perfromed using white (with a value of 1).
+Small corrections on the masks can be performed using white (with a value of 1).

   <img src="https://github.com/LauraBreimann/neuron_Puro-PLA_quantification/blob/main/screenshots/Act_Puro647_Map2_488_scr_ctrl_scr22.jpg" alt="Binary mask of 70 µm of the main neurites" width="400">